24th July, 2021

 Small business owners and managers often look to advisors for support in areas beyond what they’re able to offer, including for mental health and wellbeing advice.
-But a new guide from Beyond Blue may be the first step towards solving this issue.
+But a helpful guide from Beyond Blue may be the first step towards addressing this issue.

 Many people at the helm of Australia’s 2.26 million small businesses share something in common.